 22 Sep 2020 Establishing Legal Parentage in Surrogacy under New York Law

 New York was until recently one of a handful of U.S. states that effectively banned surrogacy entirely.
-As a result, many New Yorkers who suffered from infertility were single or LGBTQ and were forced to travel to other states to become parents through surrogacy.
+As a result, many New Yorkers who suffered from infertility or who were single or LGBTQ were forced to travel to other states to become parents through surrogacy.

 Likewise, parents of children born via assisted reproduction, particularly those who were not genetically related to the child, faced costly and time-consuming legal procedures to establish their parenthood in the state of New York.